-- 1. Open a connection to IBM Navigator for i on your system. - 2.
+- 1. Open a connection to System i Navigator on your system. - 2.
 Expand Network > Servers. - 3.
-Click TCP/IP Servers. - 4.
+Click TCP/IP. - 4.
 Right-click IBM i NetServer and select Properties. - 5.
 Select the WINS Configuration tab. - 6.
-Click Expand Next Start. - 7.
+Click Next start. - 7.
 In the Primary WINS server field, enter the IP address of the network WINS server.
 IBM i NetServer uses this WINS server for client connections the next time you start IBM i NetServer. - 8.
 In the Secondary WINS server field, enter the IP address of the secondary network WINS server.
 IBM i NetServer uses this secondary WINS server for client connections the next time you start IBM i NetServer. - 9.
 In the Scope ID field, enter a text string to serve as the network scope for the WINS server.
 The WINS server uses this scope ID the next time you start IBM i NetServer.